-- The rise of social media for business.
+The rise of social media for business.
 It’s hard to underestimate the impact of social media – both on the workplace and on society in general.
-According to Nielsen, 22% of all the time we spend online is spent on social networks and blog sites.
+According to Nielsen, 20% of all the time we spend online via our personal computers and 30% of our time online via mobile devices is spent on social networks and blog sites.

 Social media and new mobile devices are becoming extensions of personal relationships in a way that makes it hard to separate the technology from groups of friends and colleagues.

 As a result, your staff expect to be able to access tools to help them communicate within these networks.
 It might mean using Twitter, Facebook or LinkedIn at the office.
 If you block access to websites like these, you could be alienating your staff and inhibiting their work.

 The blurring of work and home.
 Flexible working arrangements that encourage people to work from home (or elsewhere) make it harder to control how your employees use technology and to monitor where information flows.

 This issue isn’t going to go away: according to Forrester, 43% of the US workforce will telecommute at least occasionally by 2016.
 Expect to see a similar trend here in the UK.

 The emergence of new mobile devices.
 The use of smartphones and tablet computers is growing fast.
 Early indications suggest that the sale of mobile devices surpassed the sale of desktop and laptop computers in the UK in 2013.